Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 We decompose the total speed into 2 components: a sideways component and a directional component.
 Alternatively, we can say, an "horizontal" component and "vertical" component.

-Speed = Horizontal Speed + Vertical Speed
+Speed = Sydeways Speed + Vertical Speed

 where: